- What is RSS?

 - Extending RSS

-- Copyright and disclaimer
+- License and authorship

 Its name is an acronym for Really Simple Syndication.

-RSS is dialect of XML.
+RSS is a dialect of XML.
 All RSS files must conform to the XML 1.0 specification, as published on the World Wide Web Consortium (W3C) website.

 At the top level, a RSS document is a <rss> element, with a mandatory attribute called version, that specifies the version of RSS that the document conforms to.
 If it conforms to this specification, the version attribute must be 2.0.